manyducksco/borf/packages/client/README.md

 });
 ```

-That component is equivalent to the following HTML.
+That component renders the following HTML.

 ```html
 <section>